transferable-samplers/transferable-samplers/docs/design.md

 ### SourceEnergy

-`SourceEnergy` is the interface between the Lightning module and the samplers. `build_source_energy()` constructs one by wrapping `generate_proposal` and `proposal_energy` into a self-contained dataclass that handles internal batching, optional center-of-mass energy adjustments, and DDP batch-size scaling.
+`SourceEnergy` is the interface between the Lightning module and the samplers. `build_source_energy()` constructs one by wrapping `generate_proposal` and `proposal_energy` into a self-contained dataclass that handles internal batching, optional centre-of-mass energy adjustments, and DDP batch-size scaling.
 Samplers receive only this dataclass — they never see the model itself. `SourceEnergy` exposes three operations:

 - `sample(num_samples)` — draw proposals in internal batches.
 - `energy(x)` — evaluate `-log q` in internal batches.